Overview

 Usage

-Include theIdempotency-Key header on any POST request:
+Include theIdempotency-Key header on every POST request:

 Replay behavior